-The ACL Analytics Exchange Geronimo service used by AX Exception should start automatically when Windows starts, and remain running at all times.
-If the service failed to start for some reason, such as a configuration file error, or if you previously stopped the service you can start it manually.
+The ACL Analytics Exchange Service used by AX Exception should start automatically when Windows starts, and remain running at all times.
+If the service fails to start for some reason, such as a configuration file error, or if you previously stopped the service, you can start it manually.

-To start the ACL Analytics Exchange Geronimo service manually:
+To start the ACL Analytics Exchange Service manually: